manishik/RandomMemoryGames/random-game-ui/README.md

 | `checkNameGuess` | `POST /api/name-game/guess` |

 During development, Vite forwards `/api/...` requests from port `5173` to the Spring Boot server on port `8080`.
+Browser developer tools therefore show the request URL on port `5173`; the forwarding to port `8080` happens inside the Vite development server.

 For a separately hosted API, set `VITE_NUMBER_API_URL` and `VITE_NAME_API_URL` when building.
 Never put passwords or secrets in Vite environment variables,